amadeusolofsson/sleepy58/README.md

 ## Recognitions and thanks
-Massive thanks to Ben Vallack and Christian Selig for inspiration.
+Ben Vallack and Christian Selig for inspiration.
 @GEIGEIGEIST & @Pipshag as great examples to compare my own keyboard with for when I got stuck on a specific part.
+@VOID for the 3d printed dongle casing files.
-And thanks to the ZMK & Absolem Club discords and it's members who helped me with my stupid questions :)
+And finally massive thanks to the ZMK & Absolem Club discords and it's members who helped me with my stupid questions :)